Composting Guide

 Let’s take a look at the types of materials that are ideal for adding to a compost pile:

-For brown materials (sources of carbon), use dried leaves, small branches, dead plant material, eggshells, shredded newspaper or regular paper, and corrugated cardboard.
+For brown materials (sources of carbon), use dried leaves, small branches and dead plant material.
+Other good choices are eggshells, shredded newspaper or regular paper, and corrugated cardboard.

-Some items should not be added to a compost pile: Meat, poultry, or fish; cheese and other dairy products; cooking oils; noxious weeds; or plants infected with disease.
-If you’re wondering why meats, dairy products, and oils should not be included, that’s because they will attract various types of critters such as rodents.
-I don’t recommend adding cattle or horse manure because they might contain persistent herbicides which will contaminate your soil and adversely affect your plants.
+These include meat, poultry, or fish; cheese and other dairy products or cooking oils.
+All of those will attract critters such as rodents.
+Don’t use noxious weeds; or plants infected with disease.
+I don’t recommend adding cattle or horse manure.
+Why?
+They might contain persistent herbicides which will contaminate your soil and adversely affect your plants.

 And one more thing: Don’t add manure from carnivorous animals because it will contain pathogens.
 This is so important!

 To build your compost pile, layer your green and brown materials.
-Try not to make the pile larger than 3 feet by 3 feet, or it will be difficult to tend to and take longer to break down.
+Try not to make the pile larger than 3 feet by 3 feet.
+That’s because it will be difficult to tend to and take longer to break down.

 If you’d prefer to use a closed composting system, there are a lot of options available from online sources.
-They are designed to be easy to turn – usually by cranking a handle – and they’re a good option, especially if you are concerned about visits from rodents and other types of critters.
+They are designed to be easy to turn, usually by cranking a handle.
+They’re also a good option if you’re concerned about visits from rodents and other types of critters.

 My favorite thing to do while the compost pile is “cooking” is to monitor its temperature.
 We have a compost thermometer and you would be amazed at the temperature fluctuations the pile goes through.
 All of this is a reflection of the activity of the various microorganisms as they break down the materials.